 Guardianship Planning for Minor Children

-If you have children under 18, naming a guardian in your will is one of the most important decisions in your entire estate plan.
+If you have children under 18, naming a guardian is one of the most important decisions in your entire estate plan.
 A guardian takes responsibility for the care and upbringing of your children if both parents are deceased or incapacitated.
+This nomination is typically made in a separate guardianship designation or in a narrowly purposed document that works alongside your living trust.

-Courts give significant weight to a named guardian in a will, but they are not obligated to follow it without question.
+Courts give significant weight to a named guardian, but they are not obligated to follow the nomination without question.
 The clearer and more deliberate your documentation, the more likely your wishes will be honored.
 Include a brief written explanation of why you chose this person if you want to provide additional context.

 Also consider who will manage the money for your children separately from who will raise them.
-In some cases the same person makes sense.
-In others, it is worth naming different people for each role, particularly if the person you most trust to be a loving caregiver is not the person best suited to manage financial assets on behalf of a minor.
+In most cases, the financial management is handled through your living trust, which holds and distributes assets on the children’s behalf according to your instructions.
+The same person can serve as guardian and as successor trustee, but in many families it is worth naming different people for each role, particularly if the person you most trust to be a loving caregiver is not the person best suited to manage financial assets.

 The Beneficiary and Titling Review